INSIDE: The Complete Everything you need to know Guide to Japanese Supermarkets in Japan. Updated 2024.

 (I have NO idea how convenience stores in Australia and elsewhere charge $3.50 to $5 a drink.
 It’s highway robbery.)

-RELATED: The best Japanese drinks to try in Japan
+RELATED: Best Japanese drinks to try in Japan

 Image credit: SStrieu via Flickr CC BY -ND 2.0